rsilveira79/fermenting_gradients/_posts/2019-08-12-pytorch-transformer-squad.md

 [XLNet Model for SQuAD 1.1](https://drive.google.com/open?id=1e7wu9yI-rGkSzjoPU2TpCC9FMvlKvl8R){: .btn .btn--warning}

 **Watch out!** The BERT model I downloaded directly from [Hugging Face](https://github.com/huggingface/pytorch-transformers/blob/master/pytorch_transformers/modeling_bert.py) repo, the XLNet model I fine-tuned myself for 3 epochs in a Nvidia 1080ti.
-Also, I noticed that this model maybe needs some more training - see [Results](#results) section
+Also, I noticed that the XLNet model maybe needs some more training - see [Results](#results) section
 {: .notice--primary}

 ## Finetuning scripts
-To run the finetuning scripts, the Hugging Face team makes available some dataset-specific files that can be found [here](https://github.com/huggingface/pytorch-transformers/tree/master/examples).
+To run the fine-tuning scripts, the Hugging Face team makes available some dataset-specific files that can be found [here](https://github.com/huggingface/pytorch-transformers/tree/master/examples).
-These finetuning scripts can be highly customizable, for example by passing a config file for a model specified in `.json` file e.g. `--config_name medium_bert.json`.
+These fine-tuning scripts can be highly customizable, for example by passing a config file for a model specified in `.json` file e.g. `--config_name xlnet_m2.jsonn`.
 The examples below are showing BERT finetuning with `base` configuration, and `xlnet` configuration with specific parameters (`n_head`,`n_layer`).
 The models provided for download both use the `large` config.

 ### Finetuning BERT